buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 When support is added for the insertion of known-local ULA prefixes it MUST default to on, but a mechanism SHOULD be supported to administratively toggle the behaviour off and on.

 Tools that display a node's default policy table MUST show all currently inserted known-local ULA prefixes.

+The identification and insertion of known-local prefixes under fc00::/8 is currently not defined.

 Note that there is a practical limit on how many RIOs may be conveyed in a single RA.
 As stated in Section 4 of RFC 4191, "Routers SHOULD NOT send more than 17 Route Information Options in Router Advertisements per link."